Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Discussion

 \section{Discussion}

-We introduce \ours, the first application of LeJEPA to EEG representation learning, and show that stable latent prediction enabled by LeJEPA and SIGReg provides a strong alternative to reconstruction-based pretraining.
+We introduce \ours, the first application of LeJEPA to EEG representation learning, and show that stable latent prediction enabled by LeJEPA and SIGReg provides a strong alternative to reconstruction-based pretraining for noisy clinical EEG tasks with subtle state-dependent structure.
+By predicting in latent space, \ours achieves greater sample efficiency, robustness, and semantic organization in these settings.

 Across downstream benchmarks, \ours matches or exceeds reconstruction-based baselines.
-On BCI motor imagery tasks, \ours performs comparably, with only minor gaps; however, both self-supervised approaches remain below supervised performance, highlighting the challenge of subject variability in fine-grained BCI settings.
+On BCI motor imagery tasks, \ours performs comparably to reconstruction-based baselines in aggregate; however, PCA visualizations reveal that \ours does learn qualitatively distinct representations across left- and right-hand motor states, while LaBraM shows no such structure, suggesting that quantitative parity may reflect task-specific confounds (e.g., subject variability, trial-level decoding) rather than a failure to encode motor-relevant information.
 In contrast, \ours achieves substantial gains on clinical tasks. \ourss trained on only 10\% of the pretraining data attains the highest mean balanced accuracy.
 Notably, \ours exhibits strong sample efficiency and learns noise-resilient representations.

-Ablation results show that vanilla JEPA without SIGReg is unstable, underscoring the necessity of explicit geometric regularization.
+Ablation results show that removing SIGReg makes training unstable, underscoring the necessity of explicit geometric regularization.
+Controlled MAE ablations further confirm that the latent predictive objective — not architecture or data — is the primary driver of Laya's clinical gains.

 While the pretraining objective plays a central role, these results also emphasize the importance of architectural inductive biases for EEG, particularly channel mixing.
 Structured channel interactions are critical for enabling JEPA-style objectives to learn stable and transferable representations, suggesting that objective and architecture must be designed jointly.